smartcar/ios-sdk/README.md

 `state` (optional)

 Defaults to `nil`.
 An opaque value used by the client to maintain state between the request and the callback.
 The authorization server includes this value when redirecting the user-agent back to the client.
 The paramter SHOULD be used for preventing cross-site request forgery attempts.
-Smartcar supports all `state` strings without whitespaces.
+Smartcar supports all `state` strings that can be url-encoded.

 `scope`